luisjavierB0/Bootcamp_CPU_ALU_/docs/info.md

 ## Example SPI frames

-For the example program above, the frames would be:
+For the example above, the SPI frames are:

 | Address | Instruction | 24-bit frame |
 |--------:|-------------|--------------|